OH1KK/Uniden-UBCD260DN-linux/readme.md

 huhti 28 23:28:29 radiolinux kernel: usb 3-4.1: Manufacturer: UNIDEN AMERICA CORP.
 huhti 28 23:28:29 radiolinux kernel: cdc_acm 3-4.1:1.0: ttyACM0: USB ACM device
 ````
 You can use port /dev/ttyACM0 to talk with a scanner.
+Use 115200-n-8-1 baudrate.

 Serial port commands detected so far